Psychemedics Corporation Reports First Quarter 2021 Financial Results

-ACTON, Mass., May 10, 2021 (GLOBE NEWSWIRE) -- Psychemedics Corporation (PMD, Financial), the worlds largest provider of hair testing for drugs of abuse, today announced financial results for the first quarter ended March 31, 2021.
+ACTON, Mass., May 10, 2021 (GLOBE NEWSWIRE) -- Psychemedics Corporation (NASDAQ:PMD), the worlds largest provider of hair testing for drugs of abuse, today announced financial results for the first quarter ended March 31, 2021.

 The Companys revenue for the quarter ended March 31, 2021 was $5.7 million versus $7.5 million for the quarter ended March 31, 2020, a decrease of 24%.
 Net income for the quarter ended March 31, 2021 was $0.1 million or $0.01 per diluted share, versus net loss of $0.2 million or ($0.03) per diluted share, for the comparable period last year, an increase of $0.04 per diluted share.